 I recommend you repeat this process four times a year during the growing season to stop the discoloration of the leaves.

 If you have lots of palm trees that need supplementation, it is best to buy Epsom salt in bulk.
-This 19 lb bag of Epsoak Epsom salt sold on Amazon should last you a whole season.

 You can watch this YouTube video to see how to correctly fertilize your palm trees: